yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

 6. **Post-Run**:
    - After the protocol finishes, retrieve the samples and assess the quality of the final library preparation (ligated and bead-cleaned).
 The library should now be ready to add sequencing beads and proceed to sequencing.

 ---

+## Customization & Notes

+### **Adjusting the Number of DNA Samples:**
+   - In **line 18** of the protocol, you can adjust the number of input DNA samples for library preparation, ranging from **1 to 8 samples**.
+   - If you are preparing **8 samples**, ensure that you have an additional **300 µL tip rack** on the deck to accommodate all the necessary tips.

+### **Magnet Engage Height:**
+   - The **magnet engage height** can be adjusted in **line 21** of the protocol.
+This parameter defines the highest point at which your magnets can engage with the 96-well plate and the 3D mount rack positioned on top of the magnetic module.
+   - Adjust this value according to your specific setup for optimal magnetic engagement during bead separation.

+---